you359/ImageDataGenerator-MultiLabel/README.md

 then, setting parameter class_mode to "multi_categorical" in function "flow_from_directory"

-if subdirectory have some seperator("-"), this utils will automatically identify that this subdirectory is multi labeled class and provide multi label to this class
+if subdirectory have some seperator("-"), this utils will automatically identify that this subdirectory is multi labeled class

 ## Test ImageDataGenerator for Multi Labeled Dataset
 first modify igd_test.py